adeshnirgun/FetchRewardsCodingExercise/README.md

   }`

 **/spend**: \
 This endpoint deducts a given number of points from the list of transactions.
-The request arguement should contain the number of points to deduct.\
+The request argument should contain the number of points to deduct.\
 E.g. `/spend?points=1000` \
 The deductions are based on the following rules:\
     - Points are deducted from the oldest transactions first\